magento/knowledge-base/src/troubleshooting/general/git-pull-origin-develop-fails-when-updating-the-magento-software.md

 ---
-title: git pull origin develop fails when updating the Magento software
+title: git pull origin develop fails when updating the Adobe Commerce software
-labels: 2.x.x,Magento Commerce,Magento Commerce Cloud,develop,fail,git,github,how to,origin,pull
+labels: 2.x.x,Magento Commerce,Magento Commerce Cloud,develop,fail,git,github,how to,origin,pull,Adobe Commerce,cloud infrastructure
 ---

-This article provides a fix for when you can't update Magento 2 software when running `git pull origin develop` .
+This article provides a fix for when you can't update Adobe Commerce 2 software when running `git pull origin develop`.

-<h2 id="details">Details</h2>
+## Details

-One of the steps to updating the Magento 2 software is to update your local repository by running:
+One of the steps to updating the Adobe Commerce 2 software is to update your local repository by running:

 ```bash
 $ git pull origin develop